 The Grass Roots are a highly successful rock and roll group that consistently produced quality music in their heyday from 1966 to 1975.
 Although they never attained a number one hit on the charts, they were consistently in the top end of popular music in the turbulent rock music scene.
 Radio play was a big factor in their history.
 It was not easily tracked to properly reflect on the charts, in those years.
 They managed to be one of the top picks of disc jockeys and enjoyed frequent requests from listeners.
 From 1967 to 1972, The Grass Roots set a record for being on the Billboard charts 307 straight weeks.
 They are one of only nine bands that have charted twenty nine or more Top 100 Billboard singles.
 They have sold over twenty million records worldwide.
 They hold the all time attendance record for a one act, the US concert of 600,000 people on July 4th, 1982 in Washington, DC.
 They have appeared on over 50 national television shows.
 Many of their hits are still seeing heavy rotation on oldies stations to this day.
 They achieved one platinum album, two gold albums, thirteen gold singles and charted singles a total of twenty nine times.
 In their home state of California, they were rock and roll legends and enjoyed heavy rotation of their songs as the local heroes.
 They managed to consistently satisfy their listeners through several lineups of musicians, all producing a great sound to carry on the tradition.
 The Grass Roots benefited from outstanding production and recording techniques compliments of Dunhill Records and their producers such as Steve Barri.
 Their recordings stand up to the test of time.

 The Grass Roots story begins in the minds of two talented songwriters of the Los Angeles music scene.
 Steve Barri and P.F.
 Sloan were very prolific in writing songs in many genres of rock music.
 They worked for Dunhill Records, a new label headed by Lou Adler.
 Dunhill gave them the task of putting together a collection of songs so the record label could have some impact on the budding folk rock trend going on in the year 1965.
 The duo penned the song Where Were You When I Needed You and recorded it for release as a demo to several radio stations.
 Both Barri and Sloan took part in the recording along with some seasoned studio musicians at Dunhill.
 When the record company received some good feedback about the recording, they started a search to find a band to become The Grass Roots.
 An audition was held at the Whisky-A-Go-Go in San Francisco.
-A group called The Bedouins were selected to be The Grass Roots.
+A group was selected to be The Grass Roots.

-The Bedouins were comprised of Denny Ellis on rhythm guitar, Willie Fulton on vocals and lead guitar, Joel Larson on drums and David Stensen on bass.
+The San Francisco group selected was comprised of Denny Ellis on rhythm guitar, Willie Fulton on vocals and lead guitar, Joel Larson on drums and David Stensen on bass.
 They had all grown up in the San Francisco music scene and had won a recent Battle Of The Bands there.
 They were all under the age of 18 so their mothers had to sign their recording contracts.
 The record company had them come to Los Angeles to do some live performances and take part in the recording process.
 Out of the recording sessions came their first single penned by Bob Dylan called Mr. Jones (Ballad Of A Thin Man).
 The flip side was a fuzzy garage rocker penned by Barri Sloan titled You’re A Lonely Girl.
 The single was sent to several radio stations and became a regional hit.
 Upon issuing this single, Dunhill secured for themselves the legal group name of The Grass Roots.
 Previous to this, rock legend Arthur Lee of Love had used the name sporadically when his group played live gigs in the LA area.

 Dunhill continued to develop the group with many live performances and more recording.
 All the group members moved to LA and lived together in an apartment in Hollywood so they were close to the exploding music scene and studio.
 They took part in recording sessions that yielded a new version of Where Were You When I Needed You, some other Barri Sloan songs and some covers of recent songs by The Rolling Stones, Simon and Garfunkel and other songwriters.
 Dunhill started compiling an album of this material titled Where Were You When I Needed You in 1966.
 It had a simple photo cover that represented the record company’s take on folk rock music.
 There were no pictures of any group members on the release.
 The Grass Roots were busy playing many live performances and networking in the LA scene.
 The group felt that they wanted to go a different direction with their music.
 They asked to have more input in the recording process and song selection but this was not the formula that Dunhill wanted.
 The group minus Larson decided to return to San Francisco and continued to play live performances until the record company opted to recruit other members in their place.
 Although the Where Were You When I Needed You single jumped up to #28 on the charts, the album failed to draw much attention at the time.
 It has since gained favor and has aged very well, being reissued several times on CD with unreleased bonus tracks.